 The trophy for this year’s Hugo Awards was unveiled as part of the Worldcon 76 opening ceremonies.
 The base design is by Sara Felix and Vincent Villafranca.
 Here’s a close-up of the base.
-This year’s Hugo Award winners will be … Continue reading

 This photograph of Worldcon 76 Chair, Kevin Roche, pictured with his husband, Andy Trembley, gives a much better view of the tower behind the rocket.
 The design is based on the San José Electric Light Tower.
-The base of the … Continue reading

 This is the trophy for the 1943 Retro-Hugo Awards, the winners of which were announced this evening.
 The trophy design is by Kevin Roche.